Robs0412/radiosonde_flight_visualization/VBA_bas_files/README.md

-VBA macro consists of several modules, for each version the modules are backuped here.
+Excel VBA macro consists of several modules, for each version the modules are backuped here.

 Modules in macro editor (Alt + F11):